BigRain02/univ_IoT_assignment_team5/README.md

     cv2.imshow("Demo", frame)
 ```
-<br/><br/><br/>

 # 5. Youtube Link for Demo
 - In the part where I turn on the webcam in the video to show my face, due to a slight error, the part that says 'center' is missing and only the voice that says left, right blinking is saved.
-However, if you look at the screen, you can see that the feedback about the center appears normally when I'm staring at the center.
+However, if you look at the screen, you can see that the feedback about the center appears normally when I'm looking at the center.
 - https://youtu.be/XA6bB0BemBo